Awais9/gifloadingdialog/README.md

 # Gif Loading Dialog
 A utility library to facilitate developers to show the loading dialog with gif images support.
 It is a singleton class to show the dialog where ever you want.
-Here is the screeshot
+Here is the screenshot

 <br> <img src="screenshot/loading_screen.gif" width="200" height="350" > </br>